kekoawong/scienceDynamicsModel/README.md

 # Social Dynamics and the Evolution of Disciplines
 A model of the long-term evolution of sciencific disciplines with the dynamics of collaboration and reputation.
-Initial model drew from finding in [this Social Dynamics of Science Paper](https://www.nature.com/articles/srep01069).
+Initial model drew from findings in [this Social Dynamics of Science Paper](https://www.nature.com/articles/srep01069).

 <img src="scienceModel.gif"/>